mapr-demos/finserv-application-blueprint/README.md

 ## Architecture

+The application provides a financial intermediary service, running *bids* and *asks* between traders.
+Traders are identified with a unique ID and each bid and ask is sent from one trader to a set of N receiving traders.

-The following diagram shows how data moves through the architecture of this application.
+The following diagram shows how data moves through the architecture.
 The rounded rectangles represent processes that produce and/or consume data from MapR Streams topics.
 Java based microservices are used to ingest and manipulate streaming data using the Kafka API.
 Spark and Apache Zeppelin are used to provide streaming analytics and batch oriented visualization.

 <img src="https://github.com/mapr-demos/finserv-application-blueprint/blob/master/images/dataflow.gif" width="70%">